15 Under-Appreciated State Parks In Massachusetts You're Sure To Love

 Stanley Park, 400 Western Ave, Westfield, MA 01085, USA

 This picturesque state park is filled with enchanting views.
 There are tennis courts, playgrounds, soccer fields, basketball courts, ponds and hiking trails.
 Don't forget to stop by the wildlife sanctuary, Japanese rock garden and the flower gardens.
 It's a popular place for wedding photography, so don't be surprised if you come across a shoot.
 There are many other beautiful

 12. Amethyst Brook Conservation Area, Amherst

 Named after the lovely Amethyst Brook that runs through the park, this is a great spot to relax and get lost in nature.
 The trails aren't weedy or hard to navigate, and the thick pine trees provide a shady canopy on hot days.
-(Amherst Road, Amherst)
+Don’t forget to check out this

 13. Wahcaonah Falls State Park, Windsor